phidevz/docker-registry-browser/README.md

 # Docker Registry Browser

+> [!IMPORTANT]
+> This project is archived because I do not actively maintain it.
+>
+> There are other great projects which you can use AND get updates, e.g. [Joxit/docker-registry-ui](https://github.com/Joxit/docker-registry-ui).

 A simple [Docker registry](https://hub.docker.com/_/registry/) browser.
 Compatible with [version 2 of the HTTP API](https://docs.docker.com/registry/spec/api/).

 ## How to develop